Helping You Understand Chapter 13 Debt Reorganization Bankruptcy

 Most plans last for three to five years.
 During this time, you will likely repay a reduced portion of your overall debt burden without pressure from creditors.
 All payments and disbursements will go through the bankruptcy court via a bankruptcy trustee.

 At the end of the repayment period, you will receive a discharge of any remaining unsecured debt.

 Debt Relief During And After The Chapter 13 Repayment Period

 Both during and after a Chapter 13 bankruptcy, you can experience relief as you move toward a fresh start.
-It takes longer to complete than a Chapter 7 bankruptcy and it involves repaying a portion of your debts rather than having most or all of them wiped out.
-One major benefit is that legal fees are built into your monthly payments.
+It takes longer to complete than a Chapter 7 bankruptcy, and it involves repaying a portion of your debts rather than having most or all of them wiped out.
+One major benefit, though, is that legal fees are built into your monthly payments.
 This makes Chapter 13 bankruptcy very manageable for many people already struggling with financial difficulties.

 Get Personalized Bankruptcy Advice And Help From Limon Law Office In Brownsville